By revelation or translation, as the case may be (Elder Bruce R. McConkie in 1985, 32 years ago)

 Joseph translated with a clear idea or two in mind: 1) the English Bible is often obscure and even obscurantist; 2) the Bible does not contain all the prophetic word necessary for our salvation.
 Beyond the tangles of transmission, translation, and archaic English, there were precious writings lost.
 Nephi lays out the matter in great plainness.
 God always stands ready to reveal more Scripture to generations who treasure up His word.
 And though Joseph in Egypt prophesied the restoration of much of God's word, he never said to expect plate-bearing angels at every turn (2 Nephi 3).
 Much of ancient Joseph's prophecy appeared on plates; God provided other means to reveal the rest.

 While Hugh Nibley insists on Joseph translating from tangible plates and papyri, no matter how he did it and no matter whether he--"taking flight"--saw and translated beyond the extant records, the "true meaning" of translation accords with Joseph's role as transmitter.
 Joseph Smith brings the words of truth, temporally and spatially scattered throughout all nations, kindreds, tongues, and peoples, back again.
 (He also "brought the Priesthood back again.")
 The missing records, found on various media and written in various tongues, were all once as tangible as the plates and papyri, but by the medium of miraculous transmission we have them in English alone.
 For that matter, with the sole exception of one Egyptian vignette, the facsimiles of two other vignettes, and a transcription or two of a few reformed Egyptian characters--all traces of the genuine article--we have Mormon and Abraham solely in English.
 As Nibley puts it: The Book of Mormon is the only ancient text written and available in a modern language alone.
-The Book of Abraham, then, must be the only hieratic text found only in English.
+The book of Abraham, then, pending recovery of the specific papyrus, must be the sole hieratic text found in English alone.
 Even so, an Egyptian idiom peppers it.
-(See Message of the Papyri, Chapter 3: "Translated Correctly?")
+(See Hugh Nibley, Message of the Papyri, Chapter 3: "Translated Correctly?")